bio2kg/bio2kg-etl/README.md

 A GitHub Action workflow is defined to run each ETL workflow on DSRI.
 You can also easily run them locally (you might face scalability issues for some large datasets though, so try to use a sample for testing).
 Checking a dataset workflow definition is a good way to see exactly the process to convert this dataset to RDF using the SemanticScience ontology.

+> If you are using Windows you will need to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run Bash scripts (even when using the python library).

 Checkout the `prepare_local.sh` script to see if you need to install additional packages like `wget` and `unzip`, and run it to install dependencies to run the ETL scripts locally:

 ```bash